scellecs/red/README.md

 Extends the capabilities of [UniRx](https://github.com/neuecc/UniRx), allowing you to conveniently resolve dependencies and implement loose coupling between components or modules of your architecture.

+There are two ways to build architecture/
+Simple with:
-- **Containers** solve local and global dependencies and make it possible to abandon static classes, singletons.
+- **Container** is Service Locator, which can solve global dependencies and make it possible to abandon static classes, singletons.
-- **Contracts** make it easy to build MVP for UI and further interaction with business logic.
+- **Contract** contains all reactive streams, and helps to make it easy to build MVP for UI and further interaction with business logic.

+Pure way:
+- **DI** manual injections or use Zenject.
+- **IntegrationRoot** integrates all systems with reactive streams.
-- **Systems** make it easy to build ECS-like business logic.
+- **Systems** ECS-like business logic.

 ## How to install